 The following are photos I took with the G6 and my older G4 over three hours in town.
 All are night and indoor shots.
 To me, performance in low-light situations is what defines the real quality of a phone camera.

-All photos are shot using “Auto” setting.
+All photos are also shot using “Auto” setting.
 The LG G6 camera has a brightness level under this setting, whereas the LG G4 doesn’t.
 To keep things fair, I left the level at the default mid-level.

-All photos also reduced in size to fit into this post.
-Such reduction has an effect on sharpness and noise visibility levels, but I believe differences remain obvious.
+Lastly, all photos were reduced in screen size to fit into this post.
+Such reduction has an effect on sharpness and noise visibility levels, I know, but I believe the differences remain obvious.

 LG G6 and LG G4 Comparison Photos

 This increase in saturation produces a more vibrant look, while the G4’s version is more natural.
 (My focus is not consistent here, so I’m only evaluating the colours) From a graphic design perspective, I would say I prefer the G4’s output.

 Both look reasonable, but I feel the G6 is the winner here.
-Its output is better with lighting contrast, and because of this, noise is less obvious.
+Its output is better with lighting contrast, and because of that, noise is less obvious.

 Upon zoom-in, it’s clear that the G6 produces rougher edges.
 Despite being noisier, the G4 does a better job in that area.
-How good or bad this is depends on the situation the photo is to be used for.
+How good or bad this is then depends on the situation the photo is to be used for.

 Practically identical here, except for the focus.
 It seems to me that on auto mode, the G4 is somewhat better at capturing the right focus.

 Action Shots Comparison

 I got lucky.
 There was some sort of stage competition at Raffles City.
 This gave me the chance to compare how well the two phone cameras perform when it comes to high-speed situations.

 By the way, UNCHARTERED … At first glance, I thought it was some sort of road show for Uncharted: The Lost Legacy.
 Who came up with that name?